-Strategic report
+Strategic Report

-Beechbrook UK SME Credit I Holdings PLC is a special purpose vehicle intended to hold, and make advances under, Loans (and their related security) originated by Beechbrook UK SME Credit Limited (the "Investment Manager") a subsidiary and authorised representative of Beechbrook Capital LLP to lend to UK small and medium sized enterprises.
+Beechbrook UK SME Credit II Holdings PLC (the "Company) is a special purpose vehicle intended to hold, and make advances under, Loans (and their related security) originated by Beechbrook UK SME Credit Limited (the "Investment Manager") a subsidiary and authorised representative of Beechbrook Capital LLP to lend to UK small and medium sized enterprises ("SMEs").

-The Company funds the advances it makes under a £151.7 million variable loan note (the "Facility") issued to Beechbrook UK SME Credit I L.P. (the "Fund") and by requesting advances under the Facility.
+The Company will fund the loan advances it makes under a variable funding note (the "Facility") issued to Beechbrook UK SME Credit II L.P. (the "Fund") and by requesting advances under the Facility.
 The Facility is listed on the Irish Stock Exchange's Global Exchange Market ("GEM").

-The Company completed its three-year Investment Period in December 2018, and at the balance sheet date held four investments (2023: four investments).
-During the year, the Company made no follow-on investments (2023: one follow-on investment).
-As at 31 December 2024, the value of the portfolio is £9.9 million (2023: £15.8 million) and principally represents cost, accrued interest and value of performance fee.
+During the year, the Company made no further (2023: £4.0 million) follow-on investments.
+As at 31 December 2024, the value of the portfolio was £67.0 million (2023: £98.7 million) and principally represents cost, accrued interest and value of performance fees.